-- 4. Since the June 2016 meeting the staff have: - (a) received input from Board members on a complete first pre-ballot draft of IFRS 17; and - undertaken external testing of draft IFRS 17 as described in Agenda Paper 2A.
+- 4. Since the November 2016 meeting the staff have: - (a) received input from Board members on a complete second pre-ballot draft of IFRS 17; and - (b) undertaken an external editorial review of draft IFRS 17 (as described in Agenda Paper 2C).

-Overview of the November Board meeting papers
+Overview of the February Board meeting papers